APPLY TO PSC 282 USING THIS LINK

 IDEAL STUDENT:

-Any student on campus is eligible for travel course collaboration.
-The Political Science course has no prerequisites.
-The Business courses have some College of Business prerequisites.
+Any student on campus who is eligible to take a travel course is welcome.
+The course has no prerequisites, and although it is a Political Science course, it has benefited over the years from students from across UT's four colleges.
 Students who get the most out of the experience come from so varied backgrounds.
-Some are interested in Africa, some in political science, some in business, some in sustainable development, and some in none of the above.
+Some are interested in Africa, some in political science, some in sustainable development, and some in none of the above.
 A few have copious amounts of knowledge on the course topic, but most are just curious about what they have heard about sustainable development in the Global South.
-During our time in Ghana, as an individual or in a group you will work with colleagues in the villages around Nangodi to develop a small-scale sustainable development project.
+During our time in Ghana, as an individual or in a group, you will work with colleagues in the villages around Nangodi to develop a small-scale sustainable development project.
 This is not a theoretical exercise.
 After coming up with a project and mapping out the details, you will have a few days and a small budget to make it a reality.
 Students who are intellectually curious and care about the world in which they live tend to rise to the occasion and leave the course with proof that they have tried their hand at developing, implementing, and evaluating a sustainable development project while picking up fine-grain knowledge about life in a nonwestern country and leadership skills.
-You will also come away with a greater understanding of the challenges of sustainable development and maybe a few ideas for solutions to these challenges you will spend your career exploring.
+You will also come away with a greater understanding of sustainable development challenges and maybe a few ideas for solutions to these challenges you will spend your career exploring.

 Kevin S. Fridy (kfridy@ut.edu), Professor of Political Science and International Studies